AbigailGreen/AyrshireWitches/README.md

 There is a timeline page showing historical events from modern times through to the past, as well as a page with general facts about the subject of witchcraft.

-There is a form for the user to complete and submit on the homepage, if the user is interested in joining a mailing list.
+There is a form for the user to interaact with by entering details and submitting them on the homepage.

 There are links to references and further reading material on the homepage.